open-speech/kaldi-io/README.md

 #### About

-- The math dependency is solve automatically from system path, by cmake `find_package`(cmake/Modules/FindBLAS.cmake)
+- The math dependency is solved automatically from system path, by cmake `find_package`(cmake/Modules/FindBLAS.cmake)

   - MKL/ATLAS/Accelerate(osx) is prefered
   - if you want to set specific math lib: